mmore500/signalgp-lite/joss/paper.md

 \appendix

 # Supplementary Material

+All benchmarks reported in this section were performed using Google Benchmark version 1.5.2-1.

 ![Maximum fitness wrt. updates, with standard deviation confidence intervals.
 This is because, due to large number of datapoints, computing 95% CI takes a non-insignificant amount of time.\label{fig:max-fitness-sd}](figures/max-fitness-sd.png)